universal-meaning-map/docs/readme.md

 - The system should aim to serve the particular `minds` of each individual and to enable them to reach the maximum potential as opposed to subordinate people to the system.
 - Because of its goals around recreating a fundamental information system, the project has an almost religious relationship around the use of information and therefore should be particularly aware of potentially misaligned incentives E.g. funding, corporate use, mindsets with "current web paradigm", token mechanisms, partnerships...
-- To maximize its potential it will never optimize for compatibility at core level with existing technologies, paradigms, formats...
+- To maximize its potential it can't optimize for compatibility (at core level) with existing technologies, paradigms, formats...
-- Before moving forward towards a more "final" development is important to have conceptual framework and design.
-Most projects have a bias towards implementation, here the bias is towards its design.
-The current strategy is to go back and forth between...
-  1. Conceptual design
-  2. Proof of concept development
-  3. Play, use, experiment
-    ... until the conceptual design matches the desired intent.
-Then stablish a strategy for the development of the protocol.

 # Pseudo Interplanetary mind-map (PIPMM)